 Collection commission relates to collecting services provided by the Group to external parties.
 The Group earns commission based on a fixed portion of collections by the Group.
 These commissions are earned as amounts are collected.

-Revenue is recognised at a point in time when the insurance premiums are sold or when collection services have been finalised.
+Revenue is recognised on insurance commission at a point in time when the insurance premiums are sold or on collection commission when the services have been finalised.